Probing Leptophobic Dark Sectors via Gravitational Wave Signatures: Numerical analysis

 In this section, we discuss the parameter scan of the model and the results obtained.
 We modified the packages \texttt{TransitionListener}\footnote{\href{https://github.com/tasicarl/TransitionListener}{https://github.com/tasicarl/TransitionListener}}~\cite{Ertas:2021xeh} and \texttt{CosmoTransitions}\footnote{\href{https://github.com/clwainwright/CosmoTransitions}{https://github.com/clwainwright/CosmoTransitions}} \cite{Wainwright:2011kj} to evaluate the phase transition parameters for different values of model parameters.
 We consider the free parameters in this model: $v_B, \lambda_S, g_B, y_\chi, y_\psi, y_\xi, \lambda_{HS}, \sin\theta_{\rm DM}, \sin\theta_p$ and derived parameters: $m_s, m_{Z'}, m_{\Psi_1}, m_{\Psi_2}, m_{\Psi_1^+}, m_{\Psi_2^+},\sin\theta, M_2, M_4$.
 The nature of the phase transition does not depend on the parameters $\sin\theta_{\rm DM}$ and $\sin\theta_p$; however, they affect DM phenomenology.
 First, we scan the following parameter space of our model for phase transition analysis,

 along with the imposed condition: $y_\xi\gg y_\psi\gg y_\chi$ such that $\Psi_1$ is the DM candidate and $\Psi_1^+$ is heaviest, as discussed earlier.
-We take two values for $\lambda_{HS}$: $0\text{ and }0.1,$ which is related to scalar mixing $\sin\theta$.
-Additionally, as discussed in appendix~\ref{sec:relic}, we consider the resonant condition on the DM mass $m_{\Psi_1}\sim m_\chi=m_{Z'}/2$ in order to satisfy the relic density, which is valid for small $\sin\theta_{\rm DM}$ values.
+We fix the value for $\lambda_{HS}=0.01$ (see Appendix~\ref{app:beta} for details), which is related to scalar mixing $\sin\theta$.
+Additionally, as discussed in appendix~\ref{sec:relic}, we consider the resonant condition on the DM mass $m_{\Psi_1}\sim m_\chi=m_{Z'}/2$ in order to not overproduce dark matter, which is valid for small $\sin\theta_{\rm DM}$ values.
 We are interested in strong first-order phase transitions (SFOPT), which could give observable GW signals.
 We generate random parameter points within the given limits above and calculate different PT and GW parameters.
 We take $\sin\theta_p=0$ as discussed earlier.

-We randomly generate 10000 parameter points for $\lambda_{HS}=0$ and $\lambda_{HS}=0.1$ each, resulting in an FOPT.
+We randomly generate around 20000 parameter points resulting in an FOPT.
 We make sure that each chosen point satisfies the conditions for the stability of the scalar potential given in Eq.~\eqref{eq:boundedness condition} and perturbativity limits given in Eq.~\eqref{eq:perturbativity condition}.
-Moreover, as described in Sec .~\ref {sec:effective potential}, we also make sure that the effective potential is bounded from below.
-Out of the total number of random parameter points, we show 2 benchmark points (BP1, BP2) with $\lambda_{HS}=0$ and 2 points (BP3, BP4) with $\lambda_{HS}=0.1$ in Table~\ref{tab:BPFOPT} in terms of the physical masses.
+Moreover, as described in Sec.~\ref {sec:effective potential}, we also make sure that the effective potential is bounded from below.
+Additionally, we also consider the running of the couplings in the model (see Appendix~\ref{app:beta} for RGEs) and accept parameter points only if they keep the Higgs potential stable and do not hit the Landau pole upto Planck scale.
+Out of the total number of random parameter points, we show 3 benchmark points (BP1, BP2, BP3, BP4) in Table~\ref{tab:BPFOPT} in terms of the physical masses.
 We show the example GW spectra for these benchmarks in Fig.~\ref{fig:BP_GW}, where we use the calculated phase transition parameters given in Table~\ref{tab:BPFOPTres}.